Commerce Exam > Commerce Notes > Accountancy Class 12 > Chapter Notes- Accounting for Partnerships: Basic Concepts

 While the partnership deed aims to cover all aspects of the partners' relationships, any matters not explicitly agreed upon will be governed by the provisions of the Indian Partnership Act of 1932.

-Apart from the above, the Indian Partnership Act specifies that subject to contract between the partners:
+Apart from the above, the Indian Partnership Act specifies that, subject to a contract between the partners:

 Special Aspects of Partnership Accounts

-When it comes to accounting for partnership firms, there are some key differences compared to sole proprietorships.
-Here are the important aspects to consider:
+When doing accounting for partnership firms, there are some key differences from sole proprietorships.
+Here are the main points:

-- Distribution of Profit and Loss: Profits and losses in a partnership are distributed among partners according to the partnership agreement.
-This can vary from equal distribution to different ratios based on the agreement.
+• Profit and Loss Sharing: Profits and losses are shared among partners as per the partnership agreement.
+This can be equal or based on a set ratio.

 The first three aspects mentioned above are explained in detail in the following sections of this chapter.
 The remaining aspects, such as reconstitution and dissolution, will be covered in subsequent chapters.